 Come, Antony, away!
-Defiance, traitors, hurl we in your teeth: If you dare fight to-day, come to the field; If not, when you have stomachs.
+Defiance, traitors, hurl we in your teeth.
+If you dare fight today, come to the field; If not, when you have stomachs.(70)

-Exeunt OCTAVIUS, ANTONY, and their army
+Exeunt Octavius, Antony, and Army.

-Why, now, blow wind, swell billow and swim bark!
+Why, now, blow and, swell billow, and swim bark!
 The storm is up, and all is on the hazard.

-Ho, Lucilius! hark, a word with you.
+Ho, Lucilius!
+Hark, a word with you.